 The longer we resist the more opportunities we miss out on.
 Technology presents a massive opportunity for FP&A to enable the transformation that must happen.
 Excel is great if you know how to use it properly yet the clear majority of us don’t.
 Therefore, technology might help give you the boost you need to let go of low value-adding tasks and start driving the right strategic choices in the company.

 What’s your approach to technology?
 Are you embracing everything that’s coming at you or taking a skeptical approach thinking what you have is just fine?
 We would love to hear about successful technology adoptions or even how you managed to boost your productivity by simply using Excel better so show us what you’ve got!

-You can also take a peak at my past articles on financial modeling which is the foundation of business decision making, planning and forecasting.
+You can also take a peak at my past articles on financial modelling which is the foundation of business decision making, planning and forecasting.

 We will continue to discuss this topic and you can click to follow me on Twitter or LinkedIn or subscribe to our short but sweet newsletter.